-Design Technology Building
+Design Technology Center

 In Fall 2012, the Photography Program, along with its partner programs in the Commercial and Entertainment Arts Department (Graphic Design, Animation and Radio/Television), moved into the newly constructed Design Technology Center.
 The 62,837 square foot building is the final project funded through Mt SAC’s 2001 Measure R facilities bond.
 The $24.4 million building includes classrooms, labs and a 400-seat assembly space.
 The center consolidates computer-based design programs and will be the foundation for the “Lab School”, a cross-disciplinary collaborative experiential learning environment.
 The photography facilities occupy approximately 11,870 square feet in the DTC.